michpohl/Loopy/app/src/main/assets/help_default.md

 If you activate this option, a counter will show you how often the loop currently playing has already been repeated.
 If you switch to another loop, the counter will be reset.

+#### Keep Screen on

+This option keeps the screen on while Loopy is being used.

+#### Play in Background

+Use this option to define whether or not Loopy should keep playing while in background or when the screen turns off.